flightstats/hub/README.md

    "excludeExcept" : [ "stumptown", "pdx" ]
 }
 ```

+**Replication Details**

 * Modifications to existing replication configuration take effect immediately.
+* If you are replicating into HubB from HubA, and you are **also** inserting data into HubB, you will get undefined results.
+Don't do that.
 * `excludeExcept` means "Exclude all of the channels, Except the ones specified".
 * `includeExcept` means "Include all of the channels, Except the ones specified".
 This will pick up new channels which aren't in the except list.
 * `includeExcept` and `excludeExcept` are mutually exclusive.
 Attempts to set both will result in a 400 response code.